A Cumberland River Compact YOUTH EDUCATION Program

-- And most importantly, the CRITTERS, an interactive component where we have live and preserved aquatic animals (fish, crayfish, aquatic insects) available for the kids to look at.
+- And most importantly, the CRITTERS, an interactive component where students have the opportunity to view preserved aquatic animals (fish, crayfish, various aquatic insects) and live aquatic animals if the conditions are suitable.
 These critters are collected at a local creek so the kids can see what kind of aquatic organisms are in their neighborhood.

 How many animals can you find hidden among the debris in this tub of creek water?